 Consequently, the diamond symmetry grade reflected on diamond grading reports refers to meet-point-symmetry.
 The gemological laboratories do not take optical precision into account as part of the grading process.
 That is why we use ASET Scope, H&A scopes, and Ideal scopes to judge optical precision.

 Round brilliant cut diamonds are supposed to be round.
 So, it should not be necessary to judge the relative attractiveness of their shape or girdle outline.
 However, not all fancy shape diamonds are equally attractive or symmetrical.

 As a matter of fact, the outlines of most fancy shape diamonds are simply not attractive.
-Which is not to say that some shapes of diamonds are not attractive.
+That is not to say that some shapes of diamonds are not attractive.
 But rather, that the variations of the outlines might not be appealing.
 For instance, some oval shape diamonds look like ovals.
-While other ovals look more rectangular with blocky rounded corners which is more like a cushion cut.
+While other ovals look more rectangular with blocky rounded corners that look more like a cushion.

 Take this 1.00 carat, F-color, VS-2 clarity, oval brilliant cut diamond from James Allen for example.
 The diamond measures 7.51 x 5.61 x 3.56 mm.
 The length-to-width ratio is 1.34:1.00 which looks a little short and squatty from my perspective.

 What do you think about the overall shape of this oval brilliant cut diamond?
 Do you find the outline appealing?
 Or would you prefer an oval brilliant cut diamond which is a little longer in shape?

 Also take note of how different "the four corners" of the diamond appear in this photograph.
 Do the four quadrants of this diamond look even to you?